isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 How do we actually build such a there-exists type in Agda?
 The construction is usually known as a *sigma* type, written `type:Σ` and input as [GS](AgdaMode).
-It's definition is given by:
+Its definition is given by:

 ```agda
 module Definition-DependentPair where